 - A garnish of julienned radishes adds crunch and a pop of color.

-How to make crab dip with cream cheese
+How to make cold crab dip with cream cheese

 Place the cream cheese, heavy cream, lime juice, worcestershire sauce, and sea salt in a large bowl.
 Use a hand mixer to mix the ingredients until combined.